TagTagmx/cinematic-comic-video-converter/README.md

 ﻿# Cinematic Comic Video Converter

-A tool that turns uploaded comic page images into cinematic motion videos by moving a virtual camera across the full page.
+An AI-assisted creative tool that turns static comic pages into cinematic motion-video plans.

-The core idea is simple:
+The project explores a human-in-the-loop AI director workflow: AI analyzes a comic page, proposes camera movement and directing ideas, and the user reviews, edits, accepts, or rejects those suggestions before they become project data.

+Core idea:

 > Keep the comic page intact.
 Move the camera intelligently.

-Instead of destructively cropping comic panels, the app treats the whole page as a large canvas.
-The user or system defines camera shots over that page, then the renderer creates a video using pan, zoom, hold, and transition movements.
+Instead of destructively cropping panels, the app treats the full comic page as a visual canvas.
+Camera shots, focus regions, and shot attention paths guide the viewer’s eye across the page through cinematic motion.

+## Why I built this

+Most AI tools try to generate a final answer immediately.
+This project takes a different approach: AI acts as an assistant inside an editing workflow.

+The system is designed around reviewable suggestions, not blind automation.
+AI can analyze the page, suggest structure, camera movement, mood, BGM, and SFX ideas, but the user stays in control through a review-and-accept workflow.

+This makes the project closer to an AI-agent product workflow than a simple prompt demo.

+## My Role

+I designed and iterated the product workflow from concept to working prototype.

+My work included product direction, AI workflow design, prompt and rulebook iteration, UI/UX planning, ticket planning, manual QA, and implementation coordination with AI coding tools.

+Through this project, I practiced turning vague product ideas into structured software behavior: breaking work into scoped tickets, testing model outputs, debugging workflow failures, improving prompts, and designing human-in-the-loop AI review flows.

 ## MVP Goal